-As envisaged by the Consultative Committee for Thermometry (CCT) [Recommendation T3 (2005)] and in accordance with the report of the 97th meeting of the International Committee for Weights and Measures (CIPM) in 2008, the MeP-K provides or makes reference to the information needed to perform a practical measurement of temperature, in accordance with the International System of Units (SI), at the highest level of accuracy.
-An MeP-K was first adopted by the CCT in April 2006, see the report of the 24th meeting of the CCT.
-The 2019 version of the Mise en Pratique of the realization of the kelvin (MeP-K-19) presented here incorporates the redefinition of the kelvin as adopted by the CGPM at its 26th meeting and represents the realization of the redefined kelvin that came into force on 20 May 2019 [REF].
+As envisaged by the CCT [Recommendation T3 (2005)] and in accordance with the report of the 97th meeting of the CIPM in 2008, the MeP-K provides or makes reference to the information needed to perform a practical measurement of temperature, in accordance with the International System of Units (SI), at the highest level of accuracy.
+A MeP-K was first adopted by the CCT in April 2006, see the report of the 24th meeting of the CCT.
+The 2019 version of the Mise en Pratique of the realization of the kelvin (MeP-K-19) presented here incorporates the redefinition of the kelvin as adopted by the CGPM at its 26th meeting and represents the realization of the redefined kelvin that came into force on 20 May 2019.